apache/beam/beam-site/documentation/programming-guide.md

 ## <a name="windowing"></a>Working with windowing

 Windowing subdivides a `PCollection` according to the timestamps of its individual elements.
-Transforms that aggregate multiple elements, such as `GroupByKey` and `Combine`, work implicitly on a per-window basis—that is, they process each `PCollection` as a succession of multiple, finite windows, though the entire collection itself may be of unbounded size.
+Transforms that aggregate multiple elements, such as `GroupByKey` and `Combine`, work implicitly on a per-window basis — they process each `PCollection` as a succession of multiple, finite windows, though the entire collection itself may be of unbounded size.

 A related concept, called **triggers**, determines when to emit the results of aggregation as unbounded data arrives.
-Using a trigger can help to refine the windowing strategy for your `PCollection` to deal with late-arriving data or to provide early results.
+You can use triggers to refine the windowing strategy for your `PCollection`.
+Triggers allow you to deal with late-arriving data or to provide early results.
 See the [triggers](#triggers) section for more information.

 ### Windowing basics